ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

     Note that maximum delay time do not exceed 1 second.
 This means that if both `Delay Time` and `Time LFO Amount` are set to 1, then LFO stop working.

-Time LFO Amount \[s\]:
+Time LFO Amount \[s\]

-    Amounts of LFO modulation to delay times.
+:   Amounts of LFO modulation to delay times.

     When `Interp.
 Rate` exceeds 1.0, LFO modulations start adding noticeable noise.
 To get smooth output, recommend to set `Interp.
 Rate` under 0.25.

-Lowpass Cutoff \[Hz\]:
+Lowpass Cutoff \[Hz\]

-    Cutoff frequencies of lowpass filters that are applied to delay outputs.
+:   Cutoff frequencies of lowpass filters that are applied to delay outputs.

-Highpass Cutoff \[Hz\]:
+Highpass Cutoff \[Hz\]

-    Cutoff frequencies of highpass filters that are applied to delay outputs.
+:   Cutoff frequencies of highpass filters that are applied to delay outputs.

     Note that setting `Feedback` to 1 and `Highpass Cutoff` to 0 might adds massive direct current depending on input signal.

 ### Delay
-Time Multi.:
+Time Multi.

-    A multiplier to `Delay Time`.
+:   A multiplier to `Delay Time`.
 Useful to change all the delay time at once.

-Feedback:
+Feedback

-    Feedback amount of FDN.
+:   Feedback amount of FDN.
 In other words, `Feedback` is a scalar that multiplies feedback matrix.

     When `Feedback` is close to 1.0, it lengthen the reverb time.
 When set to exactly 1.0, the reverb stop to decay.
 In this case, `Gate` can be used to shut down the reverb.

 Interp.
-Rate:
+Rate

-    Rate limiting value of delay time interpolation.
+:   Rate limiting value of delay time interpolation.
 For example, when `Interp.
 Rate` is set to 0.1, changing delay time from 0 to 1 samples requires 10 samples of interpolation time.

-Gate \[dB\]:
+Gate \[dB\]

-    Threshold of gate.
+:   Threshold of gate.

     When input amplitude is less than the value of `Gate` for a while, the gate modulates `Stereo Cross` to make output amplitude to 0.
 This gate is added to use along with rotation, therefore it closes fast.

-Matrix:
+Matrix

-    Type of feedback matrix.
+:   Type of feedback matrix.
 Note that changing this parameter may cause pop nosie.

     | Abbreviation | Full Name          | Additional Infomation               | Quality |
     | ------------ | ------------------ | ----------------------------------- | ------- |